ditapus33/tableau-airbnb-analysis/README.md

 # 🏠 Tableau Project: Airbnb Listings 2016 Analysis

 This repository contains a data visualization project built using **Tableau Public**.
 The analysis explores Airbnb listings from the year 2016 to understand how factors such as bedroom count, location, and time affect prices and revenue.

 ---

 ## 📂 Repository Contents
 - **Tableau Full Project.twbx** → Tableau workbook containing dashboards and visualizations.
 - **Tableau Full Project.xlsx** → Dataset used for analysis (Airbnb Listings 2016).
-- **Airbnb Tableau Dashboard** → Folder containing dashboard preview images.
+- **Airbnb Tableau Dashboard.png** → Folder containing dashboard preview images.

 ---